serhey-dev/hd/README.md

 ```

+### If the content was changed - it's recommended to go to Google Search Console and request re-indexing of changed pages.

 ## SSL certificate
 https://hostiq.ua/wiki/installation-ssl-certificate-cpanel/

-#### Private key is stored on the Google Drive.
+Certificate credentials stored on the Google Drive (personal primary)

-### If the content was changed - it's recommended to go to Google Search Console and request re-indexing of changed pages.